-1. Introduction
+1. INTRODUCTION

 Mortality improvement has been well recognized by life insurers, pension providers, and government officials.
-As the number of elder population increases, more related financial and insurance products are created, and suitable tools are needed to price these products.
-There is a growing interest in modelling and projecting mortality rates of the elderly (ages 65 and beyond), among all solutions in better managing longevity risk (Bohk-Ewald and Rau, 2017; Li et al., 2011; Preston and Stokes, 2012; Thatcher et al., 1999).
-However, the process of modelling mortality rates of elderly population didn't go so well, because of lacking good quality and enough quantity of elderly data.
-For example, Taiwan has fine population registration system but the highest attained age is 100+ (ages 100 and beyond) in 1992.
-This indicates that only 25 years of data are available if we want to study the mortality rates of oldest-old (85+) population.
+As the number in the elder population increases, more related financial and insurance products are created, and suitable tools are needed to price these products.
+There is a growing interest in modeling and projecting mortality rates of the elderly (age 65 years and older), among all solutions in better managing longevity risk (Bohk-Ewald and Rau 2017; Li et al. 2011; Preston and Stokes 2012; Thatcher et al. 1999).
+However, the process of modeling mortality rates of elderly population has not worked well yet in Taiwan, because of a lack of quantity and good quality in the data on the elderly.
+For example, Taiwan has an excellent population registration system but the highest attained age of 100+ (ages 100 and beyond) is found in records from 1992 forward.
+This indicates that only 25 years of data are available if we want to study the mortality rates of the oldest-old (85+) population.

-The inadequate data availability of the elderly population increases the difficulty of mortality modelling.
-There is no consensus about the future trend of elderly mortality and life expectancy is with/without a limit is one of the points in dispute (Carnes et al., 2003; Yue, 2012).
-Researchers and institutions also noticed that mortality improvement patterns of different age groups may not be the same (Bohk-Ewald and Rau, 2017; Börger and Schupp, 2018; Kannisto, 1994; Kannisto et al., 1994).
-Figure 1 displays the trends of mortality rates of age 30 from the U.S., U.K., Japan, and Taiwan for the period 1970-2005, whereas Figure 2 shows those of ages 65 and 80 at the same period.
-As mortality improvements of younger populations began to stabilize, there are still obvious decreasing trends for the elderly's mortality rates.
-As a result, applying stochastic mortality models, such as the Lee-Carter model (Lee and Carter, 1992), assuming that the changing rates with respect to time of all ages are similar, may not obtain required accuracy for mortality fitting or projection.
-We need to modify the mortality models in order to incorporate with various rates of mortality improvement at different ages.
+The inadequate data availability for the elderly population increases the difficulty of mortality modeling.
+There is no consensus about the future trend of elderly mortality, and whether life expectancy has a limit is one of the points in dispute (Carnes et al. 2003; Yue 2012).
+Researchers and institutions also noticed that mortality improvement patterns of different age groups may not be the same (Bohk-Ewald and Rau 2017; Börger and Schupp 2018; Kannisto 1994; Kannisto et al. 1994).
+Figure 1 displays the trends of mortality rates for those at age 30 years from the United States, the United Kingdom, Japan, and Taiwan for the period 1970-2005, whereas Figure 2 shows those for persons ages 65 and 80 at the same period.
+While mortality improvements of younger populations have begun to stabilize, there are still obvious decreasing trends for mortality rates of the elderly.
+As a result, applying stochastic mortality models such as the Lee-Carter model (Lee and Carter 1992), assuming that the changing rates with respect to time of all ages are similar, may not result in the required accuracy for mortality fitting or projection.
+We need to modify the mortality models in order to incorporate various rates of mortality improvement at different ages.

 Mortality models can be separated into two categories: the traditional relational models and the modern stochastic models.
-Traditional relational models, such as the Gompertz model, the Makeham model, and the Weibull model, often use single-year mortality data and assume that the age-specific mortality rates satisfy certain function form.
-The Coale-Kisker model (Coale & Kisker, 1990) and the logistic model are two other popular relational models which receive lots of attention in modelling elderly mortality.
-Most relational models usually provide sound mortality estimation but they are not good in prediction over time.
-Many researchers proposed modifications to increase the predicting accuracy of relational models.
-Tsai and Yang (2014) proposed a linear regression approach to relate one mortality sequence to the other of equal length.
-Cadena and Denuit (2016) applied the accelerated failure time model and propose a semi-parametric accelerated hazard relational model.
+Traditional relational models, such as the Gompertz model, the Makeham model, and the Weibull model, often use single-year mortality data and assume that the age-specific mortality rates satisfy a certain function form.
+The Coale-Kisker model (Coale and Kisker 1990) and the logistic model are two other popular relational models that receive lots of attention in modeling elderly mortality.
+Most relational models usually provide sound mortality estimation, but they are not good for prediction